fishermanswharff/interview-cake/README.md

 # Interview Cake

-This repo is a sandbox for working out [Interview Cake](https://www.interviewcake.com/) questions.
+This repo is a sandbox for working out [Interview Cake](https://www.interviewcake.com/) questions, mostly in ruby and javascript.